kirtan3d/Jellyfin.Plugin.AssignThemeSong/README.md

 - ✅ **Fallback Mechanism** - Direct file injection if File Transformation not available
 - ✅ **Base Path Handling** - Proper URL generation for script injection

-### Recent Changes (v0.0.10.6)
+### Recent Changes (v0.0.10.7)
-- **CRITICAL FIX**: Plugin constructor now includes IServerConfigurationManager parameter matching HoverTrailer pattern
-- Plugin should now load successfully with proper dependency injection
+- **CRITICAL FIX**: Fixed ScriptController namespace from "Jellyfin.Plugin.AssignThemeSong" to "Jellyfin.Plugin.xThemeSong"
+- **CRITICAL FIX**: Fixed ScriptController route endpoint from "assignThemeSong" to "xThemeSong" to match plugin.js
-- Added comprehensive logging for debugging plugin initialization
+- Added comprehensive logging to TransformIndexHtmlCallback method to track transformation process
-- Fixed dependency injection issue that prevented plugin from loading
+- Script injection now properly configured at `/xThemeSong/script`
+- These fixes should enable the Web UI menu item to appear in the three-dot menu

 ## 🤝 Contributing